OpenNative/open-native/docs_md/reference.md

 # API Reference

 Open Native implements a small subset of React Native API that is enough to run Native Modules built for React Native.
+Usually you won't be interacting with these APIs and just be using the exposed interface from the native modules you install in your project.

 ### `NativeModules`